 Also in the cast: the lovely Gail Russell (The Uninvited, Night Has a Thousand Eyes) in one of her last film appearances, future Best Actor Oscar winner Lee Marvin (Cat Ballou, 1965), Walter Reed, Don ‘Red’ Barry, and, in a small role, future Best Actor nominee Stuart Whitman (The Mark, 1961).

 7 Men from Now turned out to be the first in a series of seven Boetticher-Scott Westerns, five of which released by Columbia.

-If you liked “Experimental Cult Classic Track of the Cat: New ‘John Wayne-Linked’ DVDs,” check out:
+If you liked “Experimental Cult Classic Among New ‘John Wayne Production Company’ DVDs,” check out: